Falmouth-Games-Academy/comp110-worksheet-2/README.md

-# comp110-worksheet-B
+# comp110-worksheet-B (SCOTT CALVERT)
 Base repository for COMP110 worksheet B

 First level of abstraction

-#select randomly choosen word
+1)select random word
-prompt the user that they only have a total of 5 guesses prompt user to input guess
+2)prompt the user that they only have a total of 5 guesses 3)prompt user to input guess

-match guess with randomly choosen word
+4)match guess with randomly choosen word

-if guess matches random word
+5)if guess matches random word
-	print "access granted"
+	6)print "access granted"

-if guess is incorrect then
+7) if guess is incorrect then
-	identify which letters are the same in both the guess and random word print "you have x out of x correct"
+	8) identify which letters are the same in both the guess and random word
+	9) print "you have x out of x correct"

-	also print "you have 4 guess left"
+	10) also print "you have 4 guess left"

-repeat loop until guess = randon word or no more guess remain#
+11) repeat loop until guess = randon word or no more guess remain#

 -------------------------------------------------
 Second level of abstraction